centreon/centreon-documentation/en/health/centreon-agent.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

 - You must be in possession of your unique token that allows you send data to our platform.
 This token is provided to you by our Support team.
-If you are using a [gateway server/client](#network) system, you need a separate token for the gateway.

 ## Installing the Agent